smoka7/multicursors.nvim/README.md

 #### Status Line module

-Disable hint window and show the multicursor mode in your status line.
+Disable the hint window and show Multicursor mode in your status line.

 ```lua
  require('multicursors').setup {